sumonhn22/movie-recommendation-imdb/README.md

 * Used ` cosine similarity ` to predict recommended movies

-Clone the repositories and to see the application run:  ` streamlit run app.py `
+Clone the repositories and see the application by running:  ` streamlit run app.py `.